CSAFE-ISU/cmcR/cran-comments.md

 "Please reduce the length of the title to less than 65 characters."

- The title is now 56 characters long.
+* The title is now 58 characters long.

 "Please always write package names, software names and API (application programming interface) names in single quotes in title and description. e.g: --> 'cmcR'"

- I have added quotations around 'Congruent Matching Cells.'
+* I have added quotations around 'Congruent Matching Cells.'
 To my knowledge, there is not another package name, software name, or API referenced in the title or description.

-'Please write references in the description of the DESCRIPTION file in the form authors (year) <doi:...>
+"Please write references in the description of the DESCRIPTION file in the form authors (year) <doi:...>
 authors (year) <arXiv:...>